neteshkumarsharma/Pocket/README.md

 * A logged-in user can instantly view all items previously added to their shopping cart.

 ### TECHNOLOGY USED :
-* FRONT END : React.JS and CSS.
+* FRONT END : React.JS, CSS and Html.
 * BACK END : Node.JS and Express.JS
 * DATABASE USED : MongoDB